Jacob Hoke

 Jacob Hoke (March 17, 1825 - December 26, 1893) was a nineteenth-century American merchant and businessman in Chambersburg, Pennsylvania.
 His personal observations and diary entries formed the basis for one of the earliest classic accounts of the Gettysburg campaign during the American Civil War.

 He was also a prolific writer of widely circulated religious materials for the United Brethren Church.

 Formative years

 Hoke was born in McConnellsburg, Pennsylvania on March 17, 1825 to Henry and Sarah (Eyster) Hoke.
 He was educated in the local schools and, from the age of twelve until May 1841, clerked in a country store.
+In 1841 at the age of 16, he relocated to Chambersburg in neighboring Franklin County and clerked in George Hoover's store on Main & Washington streets.

+In 1848 at the age of 23, he and his brother Elias bought out the dry goods store of David Oaks, located on the northeast corner of the town square in a large mixed-use building known as Franklin Hall.
+They expanded the store's offerings by adding groceries and later select clothing items such as socks and gloves.
+Hoke was well-known throughout town, being connected through both the business and church communities, and was acquainted with local figures including Alexander McClure, who lived north of town, and officials such as the county sheriff and judge.
+McClure would later provide the introduction to Hoke's 1884 work, Reminiscences of the War.